 Our plan was to go ashore after breakfast, but the skies were angry, and a downpour commenced.
 Weather forecasts indicated this would stop in 30 minutes, so we went to Eden Cafe for lunch.

 Eden Cafe offers sandwiches, soup, salads, and a nice dessert selection, along with specialty coffees.
 Food is complimentary, generally pretty good.
-Generally I enjoy eating here for the outdoor seating as well as the food, but the rain kept us dining in Eden watching the rain pelt the panoramic windows until the weather cleared so we could go ashore.
+I usually enjoy eating here for the outdoor seating as well as the food, but the rain kept us dining in Eden watching the rain pelt the panoramic windows until the weather cleared so we could go ashore.

 Billy’s Weird Cozumel Tour